-Jaijeet Roychowdhury is Professor of Electrical Engineering and Computer Sciences.
+Jaijeet Roychowdhury is a Professor of Electrical Engineering and Computer Sciences.
 His research interests include machine learning, novel computational paradigms, and the analysis, simulation, verification and design of cyber-physical, electronic, biological, nanoscale and mixed-domain systems.
 He received his B. Tech. from the Indian Institute of Technology, Kanpur, India, and his M.S. and Ph.D. in Electrical Engineering and Computer Sciences at UC Berkeley.
 He and Tianshi Wang were awarded the 2019 Bell Labs Prize for their work on OIMs.

 Jaijeet Roychowdhury was a 2023 Bakar Prize recipient.